linux-system-roles/mssql/README.md

 A host variable that specifies the type of the replica to be configured on this host.

-See [Setting Up SQL Server and Configuring for High Availability](#Setting-Up-SQL-Server-and-Configuring-for-High-Availability) for an example inventory.
+See [Example Inventory for HA Configuration](#example-inventory-for-ha-configuration) for an example inventory.

 The available values are: `primary`, `synchronous`, `asynchronous`, `witness`.